CVE-2011-2464: ISC BIND 9 Remote Packet Denial of Service Against Authoritative and Recursive Servers

 For more information on the Common Vulnerability Scoring System and to obtain your specific environmental score please visit: https://nvd.nist.gov/cvss.cfm?calculator&adv&version=2&vector=(AV:N/AC:L/Au:N/C:N/I:N/A:C)

 There are no known workarounds for publicly available servers.
 Administrators of servers that are not publicly available may be able to limit exposure via firewalls and packet filters.

 Active Exploits: ISC knows of no public tools to exploit this defect at the time of this advisory.

 Upgrade to: 9.6-ESV-R4-P3, 9.7.3-P3 or 9.8.0-P4.

-Review the BIND Vulnerability Matrix to insure older versions of BIND are not at risk to an older vulnerability.
+Review the BIND 9 Security Vulnerability Matrix to ensure older versions of BIND are not at risk from an older vulnerability.

 - If you do not obtain your BIND software directly from ISC, contact your operating system or software vendor for an update.

 - If you are participating in ISC's beta or release candidate (RC) programs, please upgrade.
 ISC Beta/RC testers are expected to remove vulnerable versions and upgrade.
 No security advisories are issued for beta / release candidates once the corresponding final release is made.

 In addition, 9.5.3b1 and 9.5.3rc1 are affected although ISC has not released a final production version of 9.5.3.
 Note that BIND 9.5 is End-of-Life; therefore, if you are running a pre-release version of 9.5.3 we recommend upgrading to a supported production version of BIND.

 9.6-ESV-R4-P2 is not affected by any known attack vectors, but has been replaced by 9.6-ESV-R4-P3 which carries a more complete fix.